xinyuc8645/sep11-freedom-project/blog/entry03.md

 ```js
 Phaser.Actions.SetAlpha(myGroup.getChildren(), 0.5);
 ```
-This is an code provided by the phaser.
+<p>This is an code provided by the phaser.
 I know, I know you might be thinking what is "myGroup" and what is "getChildren", 0.5 and etc.
 Basically the idea is that the "myGroup" inside contains multiple objects more specifically contains more than 1 sprite.
 Now before getting into what is getChildren.
 I'll explain what the 0.5 is.
 In phaser sprite are controlled by alpha values.
 In other words, the alpha values that controls the sprite determines the sprite's transparent.
-In this case the sprite/object in this case of myGroup will be 0.5 meaning its 50% transparent whereas 1 is no transparent and 0 is fully transparent.
-And it's clear that in the code before the () there is an code called "setAlpha" which supports this idea. getChildren basically returns the number of arrays of sprite within the myGroup.
+In this case the sprite/object in this case of myGroup will be 0.5 meaning its 50% transparent whereas 1 is no transparent and 0 is fully transparent.</p>
+<p>And it's clear that in the code before the () there is an code called "setAlpha" which supports this idea. getChildren basically returns the number of arrays of sprite within the myGroup.
 Since inside that myGroup code there should be more than 1+ sprite inside.
-Now to put all those ideas together the code will first get all the sprite contained in then the myGroup then sets the alpha value of each sprite inside the myGroup to 0.5
+Now to put all those ideas together the code will first get all the sprite contained in then the myGroup then sets the alpha value of each sprite inside the myGroup to 0.5</p>
 Moving on, you know that from the earlier code that when doing an phaser action code, its usually passed in the value of an alpha, (also scale,and position) and also within an arrays of multiple sprites.
 But there are also three extra parameters values that you can pass the phaser action within.
 This includes:
 <ul>
   <li>index</li>